google/grr-doc/docs/developing-grr/implementation-details/client-path-spec.md

     depends on being passed a raw file like object, which is interpreted as the raw device.

-  - pathtype: MEMORY
-    Implemented by the grr.client.vfs\_handlers.memory module is a VFS Handler implementing access to the system’s raw memory.
-This is used by the volatility plugins for memory analysis.

 A pathspec is a list of components.
 Each component specifies a way to derive a new python file-like object from the previous file-like object.
 For example, image we have the following pathspec: